garon-lab/mut-sig-aa-model/README.md

 Additional information regarding each script is below and can be accessed with the --help flag.

+# QUICK START
+To check install, the run_sample_pipeline script will download dependencies and use test_data may be used to ensure all components are functioning as expected.

+Usage example:
+python run_sample_pipeline.py

 # DATA PREP SUMMARY

 Pipeline for processing VEP-annotated Mutect variant files and generating SNP/SNV summaries, mutational signature, and amino acid substitution matrices.
 These can be used for observed inputs in the comparison and modeling script.